azrang/Switch-Mode-Power-Supply/Testing Materials/SMPS Testing Procedure.md

 1. This is testing Channel A enable.
 2. Solder on **Q17, Q19, R24, R37** from *Enable* and test point `CHANNEL_A`.
 3. Test the enable signal.
+	- Run the Channel_A_Enable1.cpp file.
 	 	- Send a LOW to *A_OUT_EN* and make sure `OUT_A` is giving a VDC output, but `CHANNEL_A` is low.
 		- Send a HIGH to *A_OUT_EN* and make sure `OUT_A` and `CHANNEL_A` are nearly equal.
 If there is a voltage drop, record it.
 4. Remap all the duty cycle to output voltage.
+	- Run the Channel_A_Enable2.cpp file.
  		- Redo the calculations for duty cycles to output voltage from the Channel A Transformer and Channel A HV/LV where the output voltage is measured at `CHANNEL_A` instead of from `FLY_OUT_A`.
 		- Make sure to get the 12V level measured!
-### Get the step 4 checked by cult cause we use feedback signal on section below.
-NVM it's needed for LCD screen!

 ## Channel A Feedback
 1. This is to test the feedback signal from Channel A output.